spencertipping/tau/doc/pi-asm.md

-# π₀ assembler
+# π assembler
 A stateful object that generates a preloaded bytecode interpreter.
 This interpreter can be stepped or run until some condition is met.
 The assembler allows you to incrementally construct lists and set up local variable tables.

-Assemblers adapt the [calling convention from C++ to π₀](pi0-native-ffi.md).
+Assemblers adapt the [calling convention from C++ to π](pi-native-ffi.md).
 For example, I might do something like this:

 ```cpp
 π0asm a;